-The microwave cavity measurements of density give values higher than the cylindrical probe by up to $\sim 30\%$ with multidipolar confinement.
+The microwave cavity measurements of density give values higher than the cylindrical probe by up to ~30% with multidipolar confinement.
 A possible reason for the cavity measurements being greater is that the density in the chamber is not uniform.
 An axial scan with the cylindrical probe, Fig. 6, shows a small increase in density as the filaments are approached that could be the origin of the discrepancy.
-The possibility that the difference between the cavity and hairpin measurements is related to the cavity mode was investigated by making measurefrom the end wall.
-Probes were brought as near to the filaments as allowed by the design of the experiment.

-ments with different modes, Fig. 7.
+The possibility that the difference between the cavity and hairpin measurements is related to the cavity mode was investigated by making measurements with different modes, Fig. 7.
 The measurements were closely spaced in time so that the plasma conditions were nearly identical.
-Measurements at 2.44 GHz and 2.72 GHz gave densities that were within a few percent of one another.
+Measurements at 2.44 GHz and 2.72 GHZ gave densities that were within a few percent of one another.

-The hairpin density measurement may be affected by the sheath around the hairpin [9].
+The hairpin density measurement may be affected by the sheath around the hairpin.
 This effect was investigated experimentally by varying the bias potential on the hairpin.
 The data, Fig. 8, show that for bias potentials that are zero or slightly negative, the measured density is only a weak function of the bias potential.
 For positive bias potentials, however, the density from the measurement first increased with bias voltage then decreased.
 The initial increase may be due to the probe being more attractive to electrons and the subsequent decrease may be caused by depletion of the plasma by electron collection.
 The data for negative bias voltages suggest that the sheath corrections can be omitted for probes that are grounded or slightly negative compared to the plasma potential.